lucascortes/SwiftUnitTesting/README.md

 #####The implementation

 We need to access the container from everywhere in the app so it will be a `global` variable.
+We want to inject the dependencies to `Store`.
-As described above, we'll use the `NotificationCenterProtocol` protocol and subclass `NetworkManager`.
-So we have
+As described above, for `NSNotificationCenter` we'll use a protocol (e.g. `NotificationCenterProtocol`) because it's a *Foundation* class and for `NetworkManager` we'll use a subclass.
+So we have:

 ```javascript
 var container = Container()